-Algoma University's Student Success Central has an Immigration Team available to assist international students with immigration needs.
-Our Immigration team includes a Regulated Canadian Immigration Consultant (RCIC) and Regulated International Student Immigration Advisors (RISIA) who can assist students with applications related to Study Permits, Work Permits, and Temporary Resident Visas (TRV); as well as general information.
+Algoma University's Student Success Central has a Regulated Canadian Immigration Consultant(RCIC) and Regulated Interstation Student Immigration Advisors (RISIA) available to assist international students with their immigration needs.
+Our team can assist students with applications related to Study Permits, Work Permits, and Temporary Resident Visas (TRV); as well as general information.
 To schedule an appointment please email immigration@algomau.ca.